Pre-Colonial Indigenous Roots

 The Laurance Rockefeller Era

-In 1956, Rockefeller donated over 5,000 acres of land to the federal government, which established the Virgin Islands National Park.
-Caneel Bay Resort was allowed to continue operating within the park's boundaries under a unique Retained Use Estate (RUE) agreement, ensuring that the resort's footprint remained integrated with the preservation efforts of the park.
+In 1956, Rockefeller donated over 5,000 acres of the land he acquired to the federal government, establishing the **Virgin Islands National Park**.
+To support the local economy, the resort at Caneel Bay was permitted to continue operating inside the park's boundaries under a unique **Retained Use Estate (RUE)** agreement, which mandated that the resort must remain integrated with the environmental preservation efforts of the surrounding national park.

 A Beloved Retreat